 5 Most Common Motorcycle Accident Causes

 Inexperience is one of the most common causes of motorcycle accidents.
 Ideally, a motorcycle rider should spend dozens of hours in training.
 The motorcycle rider should learn how to:

 - Gauge conditions

 All too often, people start riding motorcycles on the road well before they are ready.
 Their inexperience can often result in motorcycle accidents.
 According to the NHTSA, in 2017, 29 percent of all motorcycle fatalities involved riders without a valid motorcycle license.

 Alcohol impairs judgment – on and off the roads.
-Riding a motorcycle requires razor sharp reflexes, and even one beer can reduce reaction times.
-Nearly 40% of all single vehicle motorcycle fatalities involved alcohol in 2013.
-Additionally, 18% of multiple vehicle crash fatalities included motorcyclists with a blood alcohol concentration over .08, the legal limit, in 2015.
+Riding a motorcycle requires razor-sharp reflexes, and even one drink can reduce reaction times.
+Nearly 40 percent of all single-vehicle motorcycle fatalities involved alcohol in 2018.
+Additionally, 26 percent of multiple-vehicle crash fatalities included motorcyclists with a blood alcohol concentration over .08, the legal limit, in 2018.

 Excessive Rates of Speed